 - Using Facebook for illegal and anti-social activities will lead to banning of the concerned account.

-While the above talks about some important points from the Facebook TOS, here are some more tips to not get banned.
+While the above talks about some important points from the Facebook TOS, here are some more tips.

 - Do not send friend requests to people you do not know.
 If your friend requests are kept on being denied by people to whom you have been sending them, you may lose the ability to send friend requests in future.